 How is a complaint resolved?

 We can use a range of different tools and techniques to help people to resolve their concerns, and we will talk to you about the different approaches.
-Our focus is on reaching the best outcome, as quickly as possible.
+Our focus is on reaching the best outcome for the care recipient, as quickly as possible.
 Difficult or more formal resolution processes may take longer.